LTUC/amman-dotnet-401d2/Curriculum/Class13/Resources/EntityFramework.md

 directly.
 There are some changes that can only be made through the FluentAPI and not through Data Annotations.
 [Fluent API](https://docs.microsoft.com/en-us/ef/core/modeling/shadow-properties#fluent-api)

-## Demo

-1. Create a new empty MVC application with a Home Controller
-2. Create a "data" folder
-3. Create and setup a DB Context
-4. Add a new appsettings.json file
-5. Register the DBContext in the startup file
-6. Create an initial migration
-7. Update the Database

-(See that the db has been created)

-8. Look at Schema, convert entities to models
-9. Create DbSets for tables
-10. Setup composite keys in OnModelCreating

-(Add another migration and update the database)

-11. see updated database.
-12. "scaffold" out the different controllers with CRUD operations